7 Romantic Things to Do in the Olympic National Park Area

 2. Stroll on a Beach

 Where else but Olympic National Park can you stroll a beach and snowshoe on the same day?
 Ruby Beach is north of the Kalaloch Lodge.
 If you are up for a longer drive, try Rialto Beach, which is easily accessible from the parking lot.
-Spend hours walking down the beach, exploring the tidal pools full of sea stars and anemones and the piles of drift wood that wash ashore.
+Spend hours walking down the beach, exploring the tide pools full of sea stars and anemones and the piles of drift wood that wash ashore.
 You may even see seals and eagles.
 If the weather is clear (check the tides), time your visit around sunset.

 3. Play in the Snow